$18.37 Million in Sales Expected for Sol-Gel Technologies Ltd. (NASDAQ:SLGL) This Quarter

-On average, analysts expect that Sol-Gel Technologies will report full-year sales of $29.20 million for the current financial year, with estimates ranging from $21.59 million to $34.50 million.
-For the next financial year, analysts expect that the firm will post sales of $22.16 million, with estimates ranging from $11.40 million to $31.41 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Sol-Gel Technologies.
+On average, analysts expect that Sol-Gel Technologies will report full year sales of $29.20 million for the current fiscal year, with estimates ranging from $21.59 million to $34.50 million.
+For the next financial year, analysts forecast that the firm will report sales of $22.16 million, with estimates ranging from $11.40 million to $31.41 million.
+Zacks’ sales calculations are an average based on a survey of sell-side research analysts that follow Sol-Gel Technologies.

-Sol-Gel Technologies (NASDAQ:SLGL) last released its quarterly earnings results on Thursday, November 11th.
-The company reported $0.05 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.08) by $0.13.
-The company had revenue of $8.84 million during the quarter, compared to analyst estimates of $9.53 million.
+Sol-Gel Technologies (NASDAQ:SLGL) last issued its quarterly earnings data on Thursday, November 11th.
+The company reported $0.05 EPS for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.13.
+The firm had revenue of $8.84 million during the quarter, compared to analyst estimates of $9.53 million.

-A hedge fund recently raised its stake in Sol-Gel Technologies stock.
-Raymond James Financial Services Advisors Inc. raised its position in shares of Sol-Gel Technologies Ltd. (NASDAQ:SLGL) by 6.2% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 129,011 shares of the company’s stock after purchasing an additional 7,544 shares during the period.
-Raymond James Financial Services Advisors Inc. owned 0.63% of Sol-Gel Technologies worth $1,288,000 as of its most recent SEC filing.
-28.75% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in Sol-Gel Technologies stock.
+Raymond James Financial Services Advisors Inc. grew its position in Sol-Gel Technologies Ltd. (NASDAQ:SLGL) by 6.2% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 129,011 shares of the company’s stock after purchasing an additional 7,544 shares during the period.
+Raymond James Financial Services Advisors Inc. owned approximately 0.63% of Sol-Gel Technologies worth $1,288,000 as of its most recent SEC filing.
+28.75% of the stock is owned by institutional investors.

 About Sol-Gel Technologies